Loading...

 How to consume Almond Milk, Cereal without glucose spikes

-Choose Whole Grain or High-Fiber Cereals
+Choose Whole Grain or Low-Sugar Cereal

-Incorporate a source of protein or healthy fats, such as a handful of nuts or a spoonful of natural peanut butter, to your meal to help stabilize blood sugar levels.
+Incorporate a source of protein such as Greek yogurt or a spoonful of nut butter.
+Protein can help stabilize blood sugar levels.

 Use Unsweetened Almond Milk